What is the first thing you did to turn your current business from an idea into a reality?

 How do you end each day and why?

-What is your best PR/marketing tip for businesses just starting up?
+What is your best PR/marketing tip for business just starting up?